Blog

 It’s best practice to build out a timeline for subsequent feedback surveys, such as on a quarterly or half-yearly basis.

-As a coworking space, forging deeper connections with your members is crucial to your success.
-If you can keep talking to your members then you can continue to deliver value to them and in turn build a truly successful business.
+For those operating coworking spaces, forging deep connections with your members is crucial to your success.
+If you can keep communication open with your members, then you can continue to deliver value to them beyond just providing an office space, and in turn build a truly successful business.

 Understanding your customer’s needs is an invaluable skill in today’s competitive business environment.
 By interpreting feedback and effectively tailoring your offering, you can help make your clients happier, and grow your revenue.